Deryk Engelland: Vegas Golden Knights (2017–2020)

-As an impending free agent following the 2016–17 season, his third season with the Flames, Engelland was left exposed at the 2017 NHL Expansion Draft.
+As an impending free agent following the 2016–17 season, his third season with the Flames, Engelland was left exposed at the 2017 NHL expansion draft.
 Engelland, a resident of Las Vegas, was selected by the Vegas Golden Knights on June 21, 2017.
 Engelland immediately signed a one-year, $1 million deal with the Golden Knights, marking his return to professional hockey in the city.
 On January 15, 2018, the Golden Knights signed Engelland to a one-year, $1.5 million extension through the 2018–19 season.
-On April 23, 2018, Engelland was nominated by the Knights for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities and gives back to his community.
+On April 23, 2018, Engelland was nominated by the Knights for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities and gives back to his community although he would not be named a top three finalist by the league.
 The following day, Engelland was also named a finalist for the Mark Messier Leadership Award, which he won on June 20.

 On July 23, 2019, the Golden Knights re-signed Engelland to a one-year, $700,000 contract extension.

 As an original member of the Golden Knights for three seasons, Engelland announced his retirement from professional hockey after 11 NHL seasons on December 22, 2020.
-He would remain with the Golden Knights in transitioning to the club's Foundation and serving as the Special Assistant to the Owner.
+He remained with the Golden Knights, transitioning to the club's Foundation and serving as the Special Assistant to the Owner.

 Personal life

 Engelland was born April 3, 1982, in Edmonton, Alberta.
 His father is a welder by trade, and the family moved frequently in his early life as he lived in the Edmonton-area communities of Leduc and Mayerthorpe before settling in Chetwynd, British Columbia.
 He met his wife Melissa while playing in the minors in Las Vegas, where the couple continue to live with their sons.
+He currently talks about the Knights during intermission and post-game shows on television.